RubixML/ML/README.md

 ```

 ### Completeness
-A ground-truth (requiring labels) clustering metric that measures the ratio of samples in a class that are also members of the same cluster.
+A ground truth clustering metric that measures the ratio of samples in a class that are also members of the same cluster.
 A cluster is said to be *complete* when all the samples in a class are contained in a cluster.

 ##### Clustering